Amy Casey Cooks

 • Contact

-Shrimp with Roasted Tomato Sauce and Goat Cheese
+Shrimp with Goat Cheese and Roasted Tomato Sauce

-This scrumptious dinner recipe for Shrimp with Roasted Tomato Sauce and Goat Cheese is easy enough for a weeknight dinner or perfect for a fancy dinner party.
+This scrumptious dinner recipe for Shrimp with Goat Cheese and Roasted Tomato Sauce is easy enough for a weeknight dinner or perfect for a fancy dinner party.
+It's a saucy dish so serve it tossed with pasta or with a loaf of crusty bread.

 bowl of crustaceans with pasta